WHY VOLUNTEER ?

 As the paid, part-time Operational Managers of this service we are indebted to the dedication, professionalism & thoughtfulness of our volunteers and the empathy they have for our clients.
 Many people do not understand that they give their time freely and willingly and without them the Centre could not operate or provide this valuable service to the residents of the Vale.

 We would like to thank our chairman Mr Peter Harbour for steering the Centre through these challenging times.
 Peter offers us time as a volunteer advisor as well as a volunteer trustee.

 A big thank you to those that are already volunteering and if you have any spare time please come and join our happy team.
-If you would like to find out more about the WIAC and how it supports people in your community please go to our web site www.wantageadvice.org.uk or come along to our AGM at the Beacon on Tuesday 20th June @ 7.30pm.
+If you would like to find out more about the WIAC and how it supports people in your community please go to our web site www.wantageadvice.org.uk or come along to our annual general meetings held each June.

 Wendy Watson & Pamela Roscoe (Joint Operations Managers)